zqfang/GSEApy/README.rst

 :prerank: The ``prerank`` module produce **Prerank tool** results.
 The input expects a pre-ranked gene list dataset with correlation values, which in .rnk format, and gene_sets file in gmt format.  ``prerank`` module is an API to `GSEA` pre-rank tools.
 :ssgsea: The ``ssgsea`` module perform **single sample GSEA(ssGSEA)** analysis.
 The input expects a pd.Series (indexed by gene name), or pd.DataFrame (include ``GCT`` file) with expression values and ``GMT`` file.
 For multi sample input, ssGSEA reconigze gct format, too. ssGSEA enrichment score for the gene set as described by `D. Barbie et al 2009 <http://www.nature.com/nature/journal/v462/n7269/abs/nature08460.html>`_.

 :replot: The ``replot`` module reproduce GSEA desktop version results.
-The only input for GSEAPY is the location to ``GSEA`` Desktop output results.
+The only input for GSEApy is the location to ``GSEA`` Desktop output results.

 :enrichr: The ``enrichr`` module enable you perform gene set enrichment analysis using ``Enrichr`` API.
 Enrichr is open source and freely available online at: http://amp.pharm.mssm.edu/Enrichr .
 It runs very fast.